-Individuals 5 years of age and older who are eligible to receive a booster dose and who are infected with COVID-19 after their primary series (but before their booster dose), are recommended to receive their booster dose 3 months after symptom onset or positive test (if asymptomatic), provided that they meet the applicable dosing interval after completing their primary vaccine series.
+Individuals 5 years of age and older who are eligible to receive a booster dose and who are infected with COVID-19 after their primary series (but before their booster dose), are recommended to receive their booster dose 3 months after symptom onset or positive test (if asymptomatic) but 6 months may provide better immune response, provided that they meet the applicable dosing interval after completing their primary vaccine series.
 As per NACI, emerging evidence indicates that a longer interval between SARS-CoV-2 infection and vaccination is associated with improved antibody responses to COVID-19 vaccines.
 With informed consent, individuals may receive a booster dose once they are no longer infectious (asymptomatic and have completed their isolation) and are otherwise eligible for the booster dose.